Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-Security in terms of OSS is commonly highlighted with both positive and negative perspectives.
-One discourse emphasizes the risks associated with having source code openly available, potentially exposing vulnerabilities to identification, introduction, and exploitation.
-Another perspective views OSS as robust and secure, leveraging transparency for multiple eyes to review the source code, thereby identifying and addressing issues early on, reducing the risk of vulnerabilities.
-The security of OSS depends on its sustainability—how well-maintained the OSS is over time without disruptions or quality weakening.
+Security in OSS is commonly discussed in both positive and negative terms.
+One discourse emphasises the risks associated with having source code openly available, potentially exposing vulnerabilities to identification, introduction, and exploitation.
+Another perspective views OSS as robust and secure, leveraging transparency to enable multiple eyes to review the source code, thereby identifying and addressing issues early and reducing the risk of vulnerabilities.
+The security of OSS depends on its sustainability—how well-maintained it is over time, without disruptions or quality degradation.

-While many policies stress the importance of a functioning and interoperable digital infrastructure without vendor lock-in, there's often limited attention to the sustainability of the OSS building blocks that underpin it.
-France is an exception, where the government instruction Circulaire 5608 recommends dedicating 5-10 percent of any funds saved through an OSS-related acquisition to contribute back to the concerned OSS projects and their dependencies~\citep{secretariat2012Orientations}.
+While many policies emphasise the importance of a functioning, interoperable digital infrastructure free of vendor lock-in, there's often limited attention to the sustainability of the OSS building blocks that underpin it.
+France is an exception, where the government instruction Circulaire 5608 recommends dedicating 5-10 per cent of any funds saved through an OSS-related acquisition to contribute back to the concerned OSS projects and their dependencies~\cite{secretariat2012Orientations}.

-The emphasis on sustainability is often found in guidelines that help implement and realize defined policies.
-In Sweden, many PSO-specific policies and guidelines highlight the value of contributing any changes or additions back to OSS projects~\citep{digg2022policy, forsakringskassan2019riktlinje}.
-The Netherlands also emphasizes this through reports commissioned by the government~\citep{dutchgov2022inboundpolicy}.
-In France, the guidelines and support from the National government OSPO focus on encouraging contributions back to OSS projects used and developed further~\citep{dinum2023doc}.
+The emphasis on sustainability is often found in guidelines that help implement and realise defined policies.
+In Sweden, many PSO-specific policies and guidelines emphasise the importance of contributing changes or additions back to OSS projects~\cite{digg2022policy, forsakringskassan2019riktlinje}.
+The Netherlands also emphasises this through government-commissioned reports~\cite {dutchgov2022inboundpolicy}.
+In France, the guidelines and support from the National government OSPO focus on encouraging contributions back to OSS projects and their further development~\cite {dinum2023doc}.